-- Practice social distancing.
+- In public, practice social distancing.
 Avoid crowds.
-In a group setting, it is best to provide at least 6 feet of space between individuals.
+It is best to provide at least 6 feet of space between individuals.

 At this time, if you are not having any symptoms (asymptomatic), you will not be tested, due to limited resources.
 Please stay home and self-quarantine for 14 days.

 - Mildly symptomatic patients (like fever or mild cough) who are otherwise healthy can self-quarantine, monitoring temperature and symptoms and check in with your medical provider as needed.